-The first time I had even heard of this cake was when it was announced as the technical in patisserie week on The Great Australian Bake Off.
-I’m still sketchy about whether this fits the theme, I was expecting pastry, not cake filled with pastry cream.
-It demonstrate pastry skills in terms of the type of filling and incorporating fresh fruit into pastry cream.
+The first time I heard of this cake was when it was announced as the technical in patisserie week on The Great Australian Bake Off.
+I’m still sketchy about whether this fits the theme, I was expecting pastry, not cake filled with pastry cream but it does demonstrate pastry skills in terms of the type of filling and cake and incorporating fresh fruit into the pastry cream.
 Being told the name gave me no indication of what we were about to cook, I don’t speak French and had never seen one of these cakes.
-Turns out “fraisier” is French for strawberry, and apparently a lot of non-French speakers, who are more cultured than me, would know this…
+Turns out “fraisier” is French for strawberry, and apparently, a lot of non-French speakers, who are more cultured than me, would know this…

-After just reading the recipe I fell in love with this cake.
-I didn’t win the technical challenge on the day but I loved this cake so much I worked out how to make a version that tastes the same if not better than the one we made on the show back at home and best of all found a couple of ways to speed up the process.
+After just reading the recipe in the technical I fell in love with this cake.
+I didn’t win the technical challenge on the day but I loved this cake so much I worked out how to make a version that tastes the similar to the one we made on the show back at home and best of all found a couple of ways to speed up the process.

 My sponge method makes a slightly lighter and less finicky cake using the same ingredients, and I skip a few steps like tempering the eggs into the milk for the mousseline, it’s not necessary if you bring the mix to temperature while stirring, it requires another couple of minutes of stirring, but speeds the overall process up a lot.